PickNikRobotics/pick_ik/doc/INSTALL.md

 mkdir -p ~/.local/.pick_ik/ros
 ```

-3. Open project in VSCode and follow prompts to open project in devcontainer.
+3. Open the project in VSCode and follow the prompts to open the project in a Dev Container.